 It may take some time to adjust to college life—being away from home, taking more demanding courses, organizing your time, and balancing academics and social life.
 Trinity has built-in support and resources to help you make a smooth transition to college and stay on track through all four years.
 Here's a sampling of what you'll find.

-Incoming first-year students at Trinity participate in the First-Year Program
+Incoming first-year students at Trinity participate in the First-Year Seminar Program

 , designed to help you make the most of Trinity College right from the start.
-You'll choose from among 40 first-year seminars with engaging, interdisciplinary topics, and live in the same residence halls with other members of your seminar.
+You'll choose from approximately 40 first-year seminars with engaging, interdisciplinary topics.
 Your seminar professor is your adviser, assisted by a student mentor.
-As well as meeting in the seminar room, the group explores the campus and the Hartford area together.

 P.R.I.D.E.
 (Promoting Respect for Inclusive Diversity in Education)